Syvven/CSCI4511W-Chess-Project/README.md

 - Minimax search is slow
 - No stalemate for certain circumstances
 - Not implemented many aspects of a good board evaluation, thus the AI is not great
+- Some circumstances can mess up the flow of the game